How to defuse Earth impact threat announcements: Statistical reading of : the probability

 \section{Statistical reading of ${\cal V}_i$: the probability $W$}

-The concrete question about the future impact chance of a newly discovered NEA is the following: soon after the discovery of VI orbital solutions of a new asteroid, what is the probability that ${\cal V}_i$ approaches and eventually reaches unity (within this paper we will use the compact notation `${\cal V}_i \to 1$'), after the right amount of additional new astrometric observations has become available?
-Actually, what we are asking is: by {\em only knowing} that a newly discovered NEA exhibits some VI orbital solutions, what is the probability that ${\cal V}_i$ will be equal to $1$ at the end of the whole orbital refinement process?
+When a newly discovered NEA is found, a key question is whether the probability that ${\cal V}_i$ approaches and eventually reaches unity (within this paper we will use the compact notation `${\cal V}_i \to 1$'), after the right amount of additional new astrometric observations has become available.
+This is equivalent to asking whether {\em only knowing} that a newly discovered NEA exhibits some VI orbital solutions, what is the probability that ${\cal V}_i$ will be equal to $1$ at the end of the whole orbital refinement process?

-Now, let us make the following thought experiment, only functional to the presentation of our point.
+The following thought experiment helps motivate this point.
 Suppose that the existing discovery surveys are able to discover {\em all} NEAs which pass close to the Earth down to a size cut-off.
-This is obviously not true since during their close approaches to the Earth, a lot of still unknown asteroids remain too dim to be detected by telescopes: they are too small in size and/or still `too distant'.
+This is obviously not true since during their close approaches to the Earth, many unknown asteroids remain too dim to be detected by telescopes: they are too small in size and/or still `too distant'.
 Moreover, some NEAs are not found because telescopic observations miss them, namely surveys do not image a portion of the night sky when they are there and bright enough to be seen.
 This becomes especially true for asteroids relatively close to the Sun, where monitoring is more sporadic or even impossible.

-We also reasonably suppose that every discovered asteroid really impacting the Earth in the future will show some VIs, with low ${\cal V}_i$ soon after the discovery and fluctuating with an increasing trend as soon as subsequent astrometric observations become available, as usually happens in reality.
+We also suppose that every discovered asteroid really impacting the Earth in the future will show some VIs, with low ${\cal V}_i$ soon after the discovery and fluctuating with an increasing trend as soon as subsequent astrometric observations become available, as usually happens in reality.

-In other words, we are putting ourselves in the somewhat idealized situation where {\em every} impacting asteroid above a size cut-off is surely discovered and for it monitoring systems {\em surely} spot some VIs soon after its discovery.
+In other words, we are putting ourselves in the somewhat idealized situation where {\em every} impacting asteroid above a size cut-off is surely discovered and monitoring systems {\em surely} spot some VIs for it soon after its discovery.

-Thus, we define $W$, the {\em a posteriori} conditional probability of ${\cal V}_i \to 1$, which could also be interpreted as a kind of `weight' of the VI impact probability calculation, as: